Coherent Control of Photon Correlations in Trapped Ion Crystals

 The presence of coherent scattering, however, changes this scenario, as we shall now see.
 We focus on the constructive interference direction, which provides access to higher photon rates and thus better photon coincidence statistics.
 The harmonic trap results in an irregular spacing between the ions, so the chain can be considered as a disordered system of independent scatterers.
 Hence its average elastic background $\overline{I}_\textrm{coh}$, treated as a speckle pattern~\cite{Goodman2020}, scales as $sN/2(1+s)^2$.
 We then assume that the maxima of intensity scale as twice the background, $I_\textrm{coh}^\textrm{cons}=sN/(1+s)^2$, as expected from a fully developed speckle.
 Furthermore, the $\Phi$ term can be neglected compared to $E_\textrm{coh}^2$ since it corresponds to a simple (random) sum, as compared to a double sum.
 These approximations lead to the following prediction for the equal-time intensity correlations in constructive interference directions

 In this equation, the first two terms describe the balance between spontaneous emission, with the limit $g^{(2)}(0)=2$ reached at large $s$ and $N$, and elastic scattering, with the limit $g^{(2)}(0)=1$ at low $s$.
-Finally, the last term describes a $1/N$ correction to the thermodynamic limit, similarly to the phase-randomized case, see Eq.~\eqref{eq:g20SE}.
+Finally, the last term describes a $1/N$ correction, similarly to the phase-randomized case, see Eq.~\eqref{eq:g20SE}.

 The $g^{(2)}(0)$ measured in our trap, for ion numbers ranging from $N=2$ to $18$ and in constructive interference, is in good agreement with the prediction~\eqref{eq:g20cons}, as can be seen in the measured data corresponding to blue circles in Fig.~\ref{fig:thermo}(a).
-The second-order photon autocorrelation function does not converge to the chaotic light value of $2$ in the thermodynamic limit, as long as elastic scattering is present ($s<\infty$), or unless some mechanism provides phase randomization.
+The second-order photon autocorrelation function does not converge to the chaotic light value of $2$ in the mesoscopic limit, as long as elastic scattering is present ($s<\infty$), or unless some mechanism provides phase randomization.
 Furthermore, if the saturation parameter is increased, here from $s= 0.6$ to $1.2$, the statistics become closer to the prediction of fully-randomized phase from the emitters.
-This is the signature that spontaneous emission --- with the associated phase randomization --- is progressively taking over, and the prediction~\eqref{eq:g20SE} is thus expected to be recovered in the large $s$ limit.
+This is the signature that spontaneous emission --- with the associated phase randomization --- is progressively taking over, and the prediction~\eqref{eq:g20SE} is thus expected to be recovered in the large $s$ limit; in particular, any spatial variation of $g^{(2)}(0)$ is lost in this limit.
 Similarly, while Eq.~\eqref{eq:g20el} predicts antibunching at an arbitrary particle number, the conditions to detect it are increasingly stringent as the ion number is increased.
 The fact that the term $\Phi$, which provides a below-unity $g^{(2)}(0)$, is a simple sum, versus a double sum for $E_\textrm{coh}^2$, makes its relative contribution smaller as $N$ increases.